 Successfully treating a cocaine addiction can be difficult.
 Truth be told, the options available to physicians and clinicians at this point in time are less than ideal.

 Medication-assisted treatment, or MAT, has helped countless people achieve recovery from opioid addiction.
-Medications like methadone, Suboxone, or Vivitrol – in conjunction with therapy – physicians are able to ease opioid withdrawal symptoms and lessen cravings.
+Medications like methadone, Suboxone, and Vivitrol—in conjunction with therapy—are used to ease opioid withdrawal symptoms and lessen cravings.

-While the treatment options for opiate addiction have increased, the same can’t be said of other addiction.
+While the treatment options for opiate addiction have increased, the same can’t be said of other addictions.
 In fact, there are no current FDA-approved medications available for treating cocaine dependency.